 • Contributor role on the target resource group (to deploy the ARM template resources)

-• User Access Administrator or Owner role at the subscription level (required for the ARM template to create the role assignment that grants the managed identity Reader access)
+• User Access Administrator or Owner role at the subscription level (required for the ARM template to create the role assignments that grant the managed identities Reader access)

-• Note: For multi-subscription monitoring, you’ll also need User Access Administrator or Owner role on additional subscriptions to grant the managed identity Reader access to those subscriptions
+• Note: For multi-subscription monitoring, you’ll also need User Access Administrator or Owner role on additional subscriptions to grant the managed identities Reader access to those subscriptions

 Required Resources: